Horovod: Multi-GPU and multi-node data parallelism

 num_parallel_calls=idr_tf.cpus_per_task).batch(batch_size).prefetch(buffer_size=5)

-2. Switch from the “learning” mode to the “validation” mode to deactivate certain functionalities specific to the training which are costly and not needed here:
+2. Switch from “learning” mode to “validation” mode to deactivate certain functionalities specific to the training which are costly and not needed here:

-• model(images, training=False) during the model evaluation, to switch the model into “validation” mode and deactivate management of the dropouts, the batchnorms, etc.
+• model(images, training=False) during model evaluation to switch the model into “validation” mode and deactivate the management of dropouts, batchnorms, etc.

 • Without tf.GradientTape() to ignore the gradient calculation

 3. Evaluate the model and calculate the metric per batch in the usual way.
-(Here, we are taking the example of the calculation of loss; it will be the same for the other metrics.):
+(Here, we are taking the example of loss calculation.
+It will be the same for the other metrics.):

 • logits_ = model(images, training=False) followed by loss_value = loss(labels, logits_)